nish18071985/ticketService/README.md

 ## Building the application

+Once the git repo is cloned we need to go into the ticketService app folder

+`cd ticketService`

-By running the following command we can build the application into a JAR and run the test cases
+Then by running the following command we can build the application into a JAR and run the test cases

 `mvn clean install`

 ## Running the application

+Once the git repo is cloned we need to go into the ticketService app folder

+`cd ticketService`

 Application can be run using the following command.
 A set of pre-defined interaction is provided with the application.